 DHCD reserves the right to cancel additional contracts due to non-performance on initial contracts.
-DHCD reserves the right to cancel additional contracts due to non-performance on initial contracts.

 A locality currently at or near the \$3 million limit should contact DHCD to discuss resolution to the matter.

 A locality is expected to be the applicant when the majority of benefits will occur within that jurisdiction's boundaries.
 At least 65% of CDBG awarded funds must be expended in the locality that is applying for assistance.
 Projects that cannot meet this threshold may designate a lead locality and apply jointly for a regional project.